JamesBremner/simodbus/README.md

 5. Option to use ASCII or RTU mode

-6. Able to configure serial port number
+6. Able to configure serial port number and speed.

 7. Able to configure TCP address and port number   ( NYI )